ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 The Bullhorn
 ============

 **The Bullhorn** is our newsletter for the Ansible contributor community.
-Please `subscribe <https://eepurl.com/gZmiEP>`_ to receive it.
+You can get Bullhorn updates from the :ref:`forum` or `subscribe <https://eepurl.com/gZmiEP>`_ to receive it.

 If you have any content you would like to share, please `contribute/suggest it <https://github.com/ansible/community/wiki/News#the-bullhorn>`_ for upcoming releases.

 If you have any questions, please reach out to us at ``the-bullhorn@redhat.com``.

-Read past issues on the official Bullhorn's `wiki page <https://github.com/ansible/community/wiki/News#the-bullhorn>`_.
+Read past issues of `the Bullhorn <https://forum.ansible.com/c/news/bullhorn/17>`_.

 Asking questions over email
 ===========================